ttalhouk/bdd-course-rails-5/README.md

 **To Do**

-* set up test suite
-  * install Rspec and Capybara
+* add comments to articles
+* add specs for comments
+* build functionality